 We'll play the clip coming up here in just a few minutes.

-Against the new world order without your support.
+And I can't prosecute this war against the new world order without your support.

-So I want to ask you on this July 4th, 2022, to redouble your efforts to spread the word about the broadcast, to pray for the broadcast, to pray for our crew, to pray for our hosts, to pray for our reporters, to pray for me, and to pray for a global awakening to accelerate what is already happening and to support us financially.
+So I want to ask you on this July 4th, 2022, to redouble your efforts to spread the word about the broadcast, to pray for the broadcast, to pray for our crew, to pray for our host, to pray for our reporters, to pray for me, and to pray for a global awakening to accelerate what is already happening and to support us financially.

-My friends, The enemy's unpopular, and they know it, and they want to try to gaslight us into submission, but I've got to tell you, if the general public, and especially a lot of wealthy people and upper-middle-class nouveau riche that have sat on the bench, realize you're going to lose everything in this inflationary new world order, and you're going to be targeted under a neo-fascist global government directing communist policies to the grassroots, if you will simply realize that and awaken to it and say no to it, it's game over.
+If the general public, and especially a lot of wealthy people and upper-middle-class nouveau research who sat on the bench, realize you're going to lose everything in this inflationary new world order, and you're going to be targeted under a neo-fascist global government directing communist policies to the grassroots.

 But the only reason, actually, outside of the cravenness of that ad pitch, the only reason I really am interested in that clip is because it's so bizarre how Alex just weaves his own editorializing into other people's editorials.

-I can't believe And a man fitting the almost identical description as all the other mass shooters has now been caught by the police today after a chase.
+And a man fitting the almost identical description as all the other mass shooters has now been caught by the police today after a chase.

 This is the world we live in, ladies and gentlemen.

-Three dead people last week in a tractor trailer outside San Antonio, locked in there to die by the human smugglers because their families hadn't paid the second half of the money.
+53 dead people last week in a tractor trailer outside San Antonio, locked in there to die by the human smugglers because their families hadn't paid the second half of the money.

 That will just go away in the wash.

-No one's going to blame 18-wheelers.
+No one's going to blame 18 Wheelers.

 No one's going to blame tractor trailers that could be used as cages to kill people in the heat.